 29. Calton Hill

-The final destination of this free self-guided Edinburgh walking tour is Calton Hill.
+A visit to Calton Hill is a must when exploring Edinburgh on foot.
 Calton Hill is the volcanic crag which rises up above the eastern end of Princes Street.
 Edinburgh’s longstanding moniker as the “Athens of the North” is nowhere better typified than on Calton Hill.
-It’s home to a collection of grandiose buildings and monuments, whose presence accentuates Calton Hill’s sense of detachment today.
+It’s home to a collection of rather peculiar but nonetheless grandiose buildings and monuments,

 But Calton Hill and its bizarre collection of structures aren’t just for looking at: it is also one of the best viewpoints in Edinburgh from where you can enjoy the panoramic views of the Firth of Forth and appreciate the city spread beneath it.